pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     > **Warning:**
     >
-    > TiDB Operator automatically mount PVs **in the order of the configuration** in the `storageClaims` list.
+    > TiDB Operator automatically mounts PVs **in the order of the configuration** in the `storageClaims` list.
 Therefore, if you need to add disks for TiFlash, make sure that you add the disks **only to the end of the original configuration** in the list.
 In addition, you must **not** alter the order of the original configuration.

 * To deploy TiCDC, configure `spec.ticdc` in `tidb-cluster.yaml`.
 For example: